Philip R. Alstat: Sermons and articles

-It is not our wish to stir up religious rancor, or to engage in theological disputations or to draw odious comparisons between two faiths.
-Nothing is further from our intentions.
-In fact we have the highest respect for the Christian follower of Christianity.
-But eternal vigilance is the price a minority must pay for its existence, and we cannot look on with indifference when the weak members of the minority falter in their loyalty and succumb to the seductive charms of the majority. ...
-There is no convenient compromise between the "Mogen Dovid" and the cross, between "Adonai Echod" [note: these are the words, "One God," from the verse that begins with Shema Yisrael] and the Trinitarian conception of the deity.
-Would that there were an Elijah to confront the Judeo-Christians of 1928 and to hurl at them his challenge of old: "How long halt ye between two opinions?". ...
-Either be Jews or Christians – there is no room for Judeo-Christians in our midst!

 But, just as he could use words to admonish, he could use them to build up hope.
 In 1939, in the article, "Passover's Message to Modern Jewry," he counseled hope, and even gratitude, as part of Jewish strength to withstand the pain of events in Europe:

 This theme of remembering pain in the past in a way that helped build hope for the future was the focus of a 1938 sermon that was quoted in the New York Times, "Undaunted, we confidently expect that some day, somehow, the present low ebb of liberty and democracy will be followed by a rising tide whose onrush will irresistibly wash away the ramparts of tyranny."
 His sermons and articles targeted the Jewish community, the United States, the "family of nations," the "Jewish homeland in Palestine," and frequently described the importance of the "Jewish State" – a nation yet not created, but which he supported with both his words and his actions.
 He shared his vision of that State by proclaiming that, "Whether the Jewish State be large or small, its importance in the family of nations will be determined, not by its limited area, but by its creative genius and cultural contributions to mankind.
 Like Judaea and Athens of old, it may be only a small vessel, but exceedingly rich in precious content."

 In addition to numerous articles of his own, he frequently translated articles from Yiddish papers for publication by the English-language press.